- Veg Scheme

 - Log In

 Hemp is one of those magical things in the world.
-It’s incredibly sustainable.
+When grown organically, it's incredibly sustainable.
 Its cultivation is C02 neutral – it sequesters carbon into the soil and it’s a nitrogen fixer, so it improves soil fertility.
 It grows prolifically and it’s very economical too – 1 acre of hemp will make the same amount of paper as 4 acres of trees.

 Dima (right) and fellow coop member Joe at the farmers' market, demonstrating hemp oil's excellence as a lustrous beard-grooming product